Skip to content

 Bechtel-ENKA completed Route 7 in 2013 and Route 6 in 2019.

-• 13 bridges – including the 5.75 km-long Lepence Bridge, the longest in the Balkans
+Including the 5.75 km-long Lepence Bridge, the longest in the Balkans.

-• 8.4 million vehicle movements are expected per year
+8.4 million vehicle movements are expected per year on the completed motorway.

 Route 6 is a 65-km (40-mile) four-lane motorway that stretches from the country’s capital, Pristina, to North Macedonia.
 The motorway halved the travel time between the two points to just 45-minutes.